networknt/light-doc/content/en/tutorial/security/port443.md

 ### Local access

-The above setup is working on a remote server which is accessed from the Internet.
-However, if you want to access the 443 port on the same host which is expecting to be forwarded to the 8443, then you need to add the following command line.
+The above setup is working on a remote server that is accessed from the Internet.
+However, if you want to access the 443 port on the same host expected to be forwarded to the 8443, you need to add the following command line.
+In most cases, it is your Linux desktop for development.

 ```
 sudo iptables -t nat -A OUTPUT -p tcp --dport 443 -o lo -j REDIRECT --to-port 8443